maciosz/HERON/README.md

  It is not very likely that artificial peaks originating from noise will be highly repetitive between replicates.

+If you provide multiple files you can choose between two approaches:
+ (1) treat every file seperately, i.e. analysed data is multidimensional; or (2) merge the files togheter, i.e. analysed data is sum of all the signals.
+ Just add "--merge" if you want to choose the latter.

 You can also provide multiple sample that are divided into some groups: e.g. 3 samples from tissue A and 2 samples from tissue B, or samples from different grades of tumour.